Choosing Your A&P TextbookA Primary Tool for Learning

 In many cases, instructors need not chose a single format for their course.
 For many years, I listed all three formats (hardbound, binder-ready, digital) in my book order.
 I requested that the bookstore feature, or recommend, the binder-ready version because I knew from experience that this had been the most popular and most satisfactory choice for students over the years.

-Should I Chose an Open Access Textbook?
+Should I Choose an Open Access Textbook?

 Although the idea of avoiding the high cost of purchasing or renting a textbook is very attractive, it is often not the best choice for an A&P textbook.
 Reduced student financial burdens is certainly a worthy endeavor, but sacrificing actual learning may not be a good trade-off.